Getting Started on ARSC's Linux Workstations

 - tcsh (Turbo C Shell)

-If you would like to have your login shell changed, please contact User Support
+If you would like your login shell changed, please contact User Support

 |Tools||Portland Group (*)||GNU|